G-44NV7Z0M4K

 Chosen witnesses must be:

-- Independent people with no personal interest in the contents of the Will as beneficiaries.
+• Independent adults with no personal interest in the contents of the Will as beneficiaries.

-- Be present at the time of the testator’s signature.
-Best advice is that the witnesses are in the same room as the testator when he or she signs the Will.
+• Be present at the time of the testator’s signature.
+Best advice is that the first and second witness are in the same room as the testator when he or she signs the Will and be in the presence of each other as the Testator and witnesses sign.

 Who Cannot Witness a Will?
 Avoiding Conflicts of Interest